John W. Scott III

 Jack loved the outdoors and enjoyed hunting, fly fishing, shooting, and golf, as well as politics and the NY Giants.
 But his biggest love was his family.
 He leaves behind his wife of 54 years, and their four children and spouses: John and wife, Carolyn of Lucas, TX, Sharon of Albuquerque, Maureen and husband, Mark Nelson of Albuquerque, and Michael and wife, Elena of Wesley Chapel, FL; as well as eight grandchildren, Jack, Natalie and Ryan Scott, Megan Lake, Hayden and Ian Nelson, and Emma and Arianna Scott.

 As the eldest of six, he will be greatly missed by his siblings and their families: Tom Scott of Chesapeake, VA, Mary Scott of West Orange, NJ, Martha Koscinski of Bozeman, MT, Betsy Scott of West Orange, NJ, and Bob Scott of Portland, PA.
 Although scattered around the country, they were always close to his heart.

 Jack will be remembered as a strong, dependable, caring man who had a positive influence on the many lives he touched.
-A Memorial Service will be held on Wednesday, July 7, 2021, 2:00 p.m., at FRENCH - Westside, with interment to take place at Sunset Memorial Park.
+A Memorial Service will be held on Wednesday, July 7, 2021, 2:00 p.m., at FRENCH - Westside.
+A Requiem Mass will be offered for Jack at 10:30 a.m. on Thursday, July 8, 2021 at St. Thomas Aquinas Church, 1502 Sara Rd SE, Rio Rancho.
 In lieu of flowers, please consider a donation to The Leukemia Research Foundation.